• Finlay’s 100%-owned ATTY property covers 3,875 hectares in the prolific Toodoggone mining district of north-central British Columbia, Canada.

 Airborne radiometric and magnetic surveys can provide useful exploration tools for porphyry deposits, which generally exhibit characteristic alteration aureoles.
 Typically, a potassic core (K-feldspar-biotite-magnetite-quartz-pyrite) is surrounded by a phyllic (quartz-sericite-pyrite) shell within regional propylitic (chlorite-epidote-quartz ± magnetite ± pyrite) alteration.
 Potassium enrichment in the core of a deposit may result in an anomaly in radiometric imagery (K, Th/K).
 Similarly, hydrothermal magnetite in the potassic zone may result in a magnetic high, generally surrounded by relatively low magnetic field intensities in the shell which exhibits magnetite-destructive phyllic alteration.

 The Geoscience BC 2004 Toodoggone airborne survey revealed several, predominantly NW-trending, magnetic high anomalies on the ATTY property.
-The most intense magnetic high anomaly underlies the Kem target, consistent with abundant observed magnetite.
+The most intense magnetic high anomaly underlies the KEM Target, consistent with abundant observed magnetite.

 Induced Polarization Surveys